 BEACHHEAD is a low frame-rate stop-motion web series with three acts: BEACHHEAD, BRIDGEHEAD and SPEARHEAD.
 The plot follows Reconnaissance Team Alpha (Recon) as an uncompromising General orders them deeper and deeper behind enemy lines.

-BEACHHEAD features expansive set design, naturalistic special effects, and blends 16mm film, HD and SD video, and over 3500 high resolution photographs.
-Eighteen years in the making, SymmetryFilms brings you the first two acts of a war epic in miniature.
+Twenty-one years in the making, BEACHHEAD features expansive set design, naturalistic special effects, and blends 16mm film, HD and SD video, with over 5000 high resolution photographs.

 Headphones recommended